rmettig/rmettig.github.io/README.md

 My research interests lie within operating system internals, reverse engineering, and binary analysis.
 Thus far, most of it has focused on malware analysis and on doing memory forensics with the [Volatility Framework](https://github.com/volatilityfoundation).
 Right now, my main focus is contributing to Volatility's support of memory analysis on Apple Silicon.

-For my master's thesis, I explored new forensic artifacts that are exclusive to Apple's M1 processors, some of which can only be recovered through memory analysis. _This publication is embargoed until **Friday, April 07, 2023**._
+For my master's thesis, I explored new forensic artifacts that are exclusive to Apple's M1 processors, some of which can only be recovered through memory analysis.

 During my undergraduate degree, I managed a repository of over 30 million malware samples and built automation mechanisms to help process them into a database that could later be used for research.

 ## Publications
-Masters Thesis (available on 04/07/2023)
+Masters Thesis
 - [Santos Mettig Rocha, Raphaela.
 "Improving Memory Forensics Capabilities on Apple M1 Computers."
 (2022).](https://digitalcommons.lsu.edu/gradschool_theses/5529/)